Geordie Williamson: Awards and honours

 In 2016, he received the Chevalley Prize of the American Mathematical Society and the Clay Research Award.
 He is an invited speaker at the European Congress of Mathematicians in Berlin 2016 (Shadows of Hodge theory in representation theory).
 In 2016 he was awarded the EMS Prize, for 2017 he was awarded the New Horizons in Mathematics Prize.
 In 2018, he was plenary speaker at the International Congress of Mathematicians in Rio de Janeiro and was elected a Fellow of the Royal Society (FRS) and the Australian Academy of Science.
-Williamson was awarded the 2018 Australian Mathematical Society Medal and the NSW Premier's Prizes for Science & Engineering: Excellence in Mathematics, Earth Sciences, Chemistry or Physics in 2022.
+Williamson was awarded the 2018 Australian Mathematical Society Medal, the NSW Premier's Prizes for Science & Engineering: Excellence in Mathematics, Earth Sciences, Chemistry or Physics in 2022 and the Max Planck-Humboldt Research Award in 2024.